nuageux/Obsidian-CS-Notes/Programming Languages/C++/C++ Iterators.md

 ## Creating an Iterator Class

-- We should be implementing Iterator classes within our data structures.
+- We should be implementing Iterator classes within our [[Data Structures vs. Abstract Data Types#^5653b2|data structures]].

 We must:

-- Overload some operators in the Iterator class
+- [[Overriding and Overloading|Overload]] some operators in the Iterator class
     - `==`, should be true if the iterators are pointing to the same item.
     - `!=`, opposite of above
     - `*` (dereference) return a reference to the current data value